Global Markets: Asian shares rise as China and U.S. weigh fresh talks

 Markets will also be focused on a raft of data from China due later this morning as investors look to any signs of economic stress from the heated trade dispute with the United States.

-The euro EUR= was flat at $1.1688 after rising on Thursday on comments from ECB President Mario Draghi that focussed on healthy domestic fundamentals, including rapid growth in employment and a rise in wages.
+The euro was flat at $1.1688 after rising on Thursday on comments from ECB President Mario Draghi that focused on healthy domestic fundamentals, including rapid growth in employment and a rise in wages.

 Reporting by Andrew Galbraith; Editing by Shri Navaratnam